 All times mentioned in the above rules are subject to the Weighmaster’s watch and his watch only.
 The official time of the Weighmaster’s watch will be announced at the Captain’s meeting.
 All times based on GPS time.

 All fish must be fit for human consumption.
 All fish are subject to the scrutiny and inspection by the Tournament Committee, Weighmaster, and Marine Fisheries Officials.

 All fish must be caught by rod and reel.
 Double line and leader combined may not exceed 40 ft; neither of which may exceed 30 ft.

 Weighed fish become the property of the Swansboro Rotary Club Memorial Day Bluewater Fishing Tournament.

-Each boat should be represented at the Captain’s Meeting at Jack’s Waterfront Bar in Morehead City.
+Each boat should be represented at the Captain’s Meeting on Facebook Live.
 Each Captain is responsible for knowing the rules, including any changes that may take place at the Captain’s Meeting.

 In the event two or more fish are of the exact same weight, the fish entered first shall be declared the winner.

 For safety purposes, all boats entered must adhere to USCG regulations for their size.